Inverness Airport: Statistics

-Inverness Airport had 946,391 passengers in 2019, which was an increase of 4.8% from 2018.
-Gatwick Airport was again the most popular destination with 261,838 passengers.
-This route accounts for more than thirty percent of all passenger traffic at Inverness Airport, with all London routes combined accounting for under sixty percent of passenger traffic.
-Shown below are the top thirteen destinations in 2018.
+Inverness Airport had 796,408 passengers in 2024, which was a decrease of 0.6% from 2023.
+Gatwick Airport was again the most popular destination with 222,417 passengers.
+This route accounts for around 28 percent of all passenger traffic at Inverness Airport, with all London routes combined accounting for over 65 percent of passenger traffic.
+Shown below are the top ten destinations in 2024.